Advanced BPMN concepts#

 ../_images/more-start-events.svg

-While the plain start event could be triggered through APIs to start processes in custom ways, also BPMN itself supports multiple ways to start processes.
-For example, timer start event can start a new process instance periodically, or message start event from a BPMN message (even from an another process instance). more-start-events.bpmn#
+While a plain start event can already be triggered through APIs to start processes programmatically, BPMN itself defines multiple specialised start mechanisms.
+For example, a timer start event can launch a new process instance periodically; a message start event reacts to a correlated BPMN message (even from another process instance); and a signal start event broadcasts a signal that can start many process instances at once. more-start-events.bpmn#

-• message events, for sending and receiving targeted messages, e.g. for inter-process communication
+• message events – for sending and receiving targeted messages (e.g. inter‑process communication)

 Intermediate events#